nanaki-web/cda/développer des composants accès/interroger la base/phase1/la base Exemple-partie1.md

 9- select nom,salaire,nodept
 from employe
-where titre = "representant" and nodept = 35 and salaire = 20000;
+where titre = "representant" and nodept = 35 and salaire > 20000;

 10- select nom,titre,salaire
 from employe
 where titre = "representant" or titre = "secretaire";

-11- select nom,titre,nodept,salaire
+11- select nom,titre,nodep,salaire
 from employe
-where nodept = "34" and titre = "representant" or titre= "secretaire";
+where nodep = "34" and titre = "representant" or titre= "secretaire";

-12- select nom,nodept,salaire
+12- select nom,nodep,salaire
 from employe
-where titre = "representant" or titre ="secretaire" and nodept = "34";
+where titre = "representant" or titre ="secretaire" and nodep = "34";

 13- select nom,salaire
 from employe
-where salaire < 20000 and salaire > 30000;
+where salaire > 20000 and salaire < 30000;

 15- select nom
 from employe